darothen/darpy/README.md

 ## TODO

-1. Re-factor logic so that `Experiment` objects also load variable data in a simple, concise fashion

 2. Contribute `xray` interface to windspharm

 3. Interpolate vertical date coordinate from hybrid pressure level to mandatory pressure levels, a là AMWG (ncl method `vinth2p`).
 Should probably wait until xray supports interpolation over a dimension instead of just nearest-neighbor lookups, although it's entirely doable simply by building new arrays.